 I would say try this with your own materials and writing as well.
 Someone somewhere once said writing is all about killing babies, meaning editing out all the fancy doodads and trills and frills and clever allusions that pretty things up but don’t actually help the reader at all.

 I think when it comes to teaching that there does need to be some entertainment and engagement.
 But I suspect that too often we let the fun get in the way of the teaching and learning.
 80% may be too harsh.
 Or maybe we need to realize that engaging learners is a key objective, essential to helping the student.
-But I’m sure that a large percentage of what happens on the page or in the classroom is not vital to teaching students.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+But I’m sure that a large percentage of what happens on the page or in the classroom is not vital to teaching students.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.